datafold/data-diff/README.md

 - For BigQuery, see: https://pypi.org/project/google-cloud-bigquery/

-Users can also install several drivers at once:
+You can also install several drivers at once:

 ```pip3 install 'data-diff[mysql,postgresql,snowflake]'```